 Geared towards a younger crowd, most are dressed casually while the cover is not as expensive, though this differs based on the club.

 Overall, I felt safe during my 4-month stay in Paris.
 However, I was fortunate enough to live in a nice neighborhood.
 But there were several incidents that noted otherwise.
-My phone was stolen on the metro and my friend was robbed in the suburbs.
-Read the full story here.
+Nonetheless, as a female solo traveler, I always take precautions beforehand.

 Happy Travels xx

 Italy in 3 months is ambitious.
 Italy in 15 days is ruthless.
-However, if you’ve only got two weeks to spare, I have just the agenda for you.
+However, if you’ve only got two weeks to spare, I have just the Italy travel guide for you.

-In a span of 8 days, I visited some of the most prominent scenery–Venice on the lake, historical center of Florence, the colorful islands of Cinque Terre, the leaning tower of Pisa, the holy Vatican and of course, Rome.
-Following the visits of notable monuments, we still found time to relax in between and wander the cities endlessly.
+In 8 days, I visited some of the most famous sceneries–Venice on the lake, historical center of Florence, the picturesque islands of Cinque Terre, the leaning tower of Pisa, the holy Vatican and of course, Rome.
+Between stops at notable monuments, we still found time to wander the cities endlessly.

 2 half days and a night in Venice.